yossefezzat/wallet-management/README.md

 ### Transactions

-- `POST /api/transactions` - Create a new transaction
 - `POST /api/transactions/deposit` - Deposit funds to an account
 - `POST /api/transactions/withdraw` - Withdraw funds from an account
 - `GET /api/transactions/account/:accountId` - Get all transactions for an account